 How to:

 Babies love scribbling at the age of 16 months (4), and drawing is a great way to channelize the baby’s creativity.
 Buy a set of crayons that are specially made for older infants and toddlers.
 Draw a simple shape on the paper and ask your baby to copy it.
-His drawing could be shabby, but appreciate him for the efforts.
+Their drawing could be shabby, but appreciate them for their efforts.

 Skills developed: Introduction to art, basic pencil gripping skills, hand-eye coordination